cornell-zhang/catalyst2018/lab2/README.md

     </font>
 </figure>

 We will now extend the code to make one LED light up when the right bumper is pressed and the other light up when the left bumper is pressed.
 The code for this part is shown in Figure 7 below.
-Verify that this works as expected after typing the code into the IDE and uploading it to your Arduino.
+Verify that this works as expected after typing the code into the web editor and uploading it to your Arduino.

 <figure>